LauraMansier/lauramansier.github.io/_posts/2024-10-16-first-publication-blog.md

 ## Modelling Natural Pest Control Dynamics

 To address these challenges, we developed a model focusing on the interactions between predatory hoverflies (Diptera: Syrphinae) and aphid prey (Homoptera: Aphididae) in multi-habitat landscapes typical of North-Western Europe.
-The model integrates predator-prey interactions, seasonal resource dynamics, and habitat structures, offering a comprehensive understanding of how landscape composition affects natural pest control.
+The model integrates predator-prey interactions and seasonal resource dynamics in different habitats, offering a comprehensive understanding of how landscape composition affects natural pest control.

 ## Key Findings from the Model